Skarlso/gotour/README.md

 # gotour
-Practice I'm saving from doing the Go Tour
+Practice I'm saving from doing the Go Tour.